 Maple Leaf has strong values that deeply define our culture and how we operate.
 These values extend to how we treat the animals we raise or source.
-Better care for animals is one of our four sustainability priorities, and it reflects our goal to be a leader in animal care.
+Leading the way through creating better food, taking better care, and nurturing a better planet is one of our five strategic goals, and is embedded within our Maple Leaf Blueprint.
+"Taking better care" reflects our goal to be a leader in animal care.
 Read more about our Commitment to Animal Care.